 Have problems falling asleep?
 Waking up feeling so tired it’s like you barely slept?
-Try out these 4 yoga poses specifically chosen to ease you into a beautiful night’s rest!
+Try these 4 yoga poses specifically chosen to ease you into a beautiful night’s rest!

 When caught up in the never-ending stress that life throws at us, the first thing that often gets compromised in our daily routines is sleep.
 While you don’t see it, your body is continuously restoring and repairing itself in your sleep.